Tumarada-Raj/MDDL_Proj/README.md

 ## Project Goals
-1)Understanding and describing the methodology in the paper, and where it differs and improves upon previous works 2)Clean reimplementation following modern coding practices in either TF or pytorch 3)Comparison to using a pretrained denoiser instead of end-to-end training
+1)Understanding and describing the methodology in the paper, and where it differs and improves upon previous works 2)Clean reimplementation following modern coding practices in either pytorch 3)Comparison to using a pretrained denoiser instead of end-to-end training

 ## Comments